Cyberwave is in Private Beta.

 CYBERWAVE_METADATA_ENABLE_AUDIO | true | Enables WebRTC startup and reconnect.
 If false, no WebRTC audio or recording starts.
 Maps from enable_audio in the twin JSON. |

-CYBERWAVE_METADATA_AUTO_RECORDING_AUDIO | false | Starts recording with the initial WebRTC offer only when audio and recording are enabled. start_audio can still start recording later when this is false.
+CYBERWAVE_METADATA_AUTO_RECORDING_AUDIO | false | When true, sets recording: true on the initial WebRTC offer so the media-service auto-starts recording at startup.
+After startup, recording is driven by explicit start_recording / stop_recording.
 Maps from auto_recording_audio in the twin JSON. |

 CYBERWAVE_METADATA_AUDIO_CHANNEL | audio/default | Zenoh channel for raw audio chunks. |

-CYBERWAVE_METADATA_AUDIO_MIC_NAME | audio | WebRTC sensor identifier. |
+CYBERWAVE_METADATA_AUDIO_MIC_NAME | audio | WebRTC sensor routing key (catalog sensors[].id). |

 CYBERWAVE_METADATA_AUDIO_CHANNELS | 1 | Capture channels; auto-detection can upgrade to stereo. |